Is Your Contractor Agreement Leaving You Legally Exposed?

 Barnt Green Travel Lounge is an independent travel agent based in Worcestershire that works with a small team of self-employed travel consultants.
 When they came to us, their contractor agreement had been in place for some time and needed a review.

-We found several of the issues above.
+We identified several improvements for the contract they were using for self employed workers.
 We reviewed termination provisions, tax liability, IR35, GDPR clauses, financial liability clauses, and information around membership fees.

 We redrafted the agreement from scratch, adding clarity and updating all relevant areas.
 We also created a nine-page visual contractor guide, written in the agency’s own tone of voice, that explains the key elements of the agreement in plain English and helps new contractors settle into working with the business.